PTAB

 - Core Argument for this Ground:

-- Expectation of Success: A POSITA would have a reasonable expectation of success in implementing Berner’s known lockout technique in Hughes’s fantasy sports platform.
-The concept of preventing inputs after a critical event is fundamental to prediction-based games, and its implementation would be a straightforward application of known technology to improve a known system.
+- Expectation of Success: A POSITA would have a reasonable expectation of success because implementing lockouts was a standard feature in electronic gaming prior to the ’189 patent.
+Integrating Berner's time-based input prevention into Hughes's system was argued to be a straightforward application of a known technique to improve a known system.

 - Prior Art Relied Upon: Hughes (Patent 7,614,944) and Barber (Patent 8,538,563).